CAFDataProcessing/data-processing-service/processing-service-core/global-config-options.md

 A request issued to get a global configuration can return:

-- **200** status code - when successful and returns the string value of the global configuration that exists for the provided key,
+- **200** status code - when successful and returns an object representation of the global configuration that exists for the provided key,
 - **400** status code - when invalid key is used,
 - **404** status code - when the key is not found.